loopandlearn/news/docs/index.md

 well-received, with better overnight glucose control and fewer low blood sugar events than standard insulin therapy.
-The most significant improvements were seen in individuals new to automated insulin delivery and in women who entered pregnancy with lower HbA1c levels, possibly due to greater readiness or existing engagement in their diabetes care.
+Improvements were greatest in those new to automated insulin delivery and in women entering pregnancy with lower HbA1c, likely reflecting established proactive diabetes management practices.

 ### Guidelines for Glucose Control in Pregnancy